What I learnt by dating ‘up’: and why I won’t ever, ever do it again

 Madelaine Lucy Hanson

-28 year old British girl with an awful lot to say.
+The girl who still knows everything.
 Opinions entirely my own.
 Usually.
 Enquiries: madelaine@madelainehanson.co.uk